This site uses cookies

 Commemorating the centenary of Taixu’s first visit to Singapore in 1926, the exhibition Taixu in Singapore: A 100-Year Commemoration brings renewed attention to his enduring influence on the development of Buddhism in Singapore and the wider region.

-Together, the exhibition and talks highlight Singapore’s role as a dynamic site of Buddhist exchange and institutional formation in the twentieth century, offering fresh perspectives on modern Chinese Buddhism and its transregional networks across Asia.
+Together, the exhibition and lecture highlight Singapore’s role as a dynamic site of Buddhist exchange and institutional formation in the twentieth century, offering fresh perspectives on modern Chinese Buddhism and its transregional networks across Asia.

 The event also includes a curated tour of the exhibition, along with opportunities to engage with materials on Taixu and connect with fellow participants over refreshments.